manuescaray/Tribute-Web-Page/README.md

 # Tribute-Web-Page
- Responsive tribute web page with HTML and CSS
+Responsive Web Design project for Free Code Camp certification.
+It is a small tribute to Linus Torvalds.
+The whole webpage was made with HTML and CSS.